sohamchatterjee50/project-movie/README.md

 # project-movie
-SAMPLE  MOVIE WEBSITE  using PHP and MySQL
+SAMPLE  MOVIE WEBSITE  using   PHP  and   MySQL and usage  of    HTML5 , CSS3 ,  JAVASCRIPT ,  JQUERY
-USE OF HTML5,CSS3,JAVASCRIPT,JQUERY